-Restaurant Architects are not just people who will create a set of drawings so you can get a building permit.
+Restaurant Architects aren’t just people who will create a set of drawings so you can get a building permit.
 We are part of your restaurant team helping you to define your concept, design the space, and see that the design intent is carried through all aspects of construction.
-Having an architect who specializes in restaurant design is crucial to designing a space that is both operationally efficient and conceptually aesthetic in addition to creating the space that represents your brand.
+Having an architect who specializes in restaurant design is crucial to designing a space that is both operationally efficient and conceptually aesthetic in addition to creating the space that best represents your brand.

 Selecting a General Contractor (GC)